 Milkweed is primarily known as the only food source for monarch butterflies, a butterfly species known for the massive distances they travel during migration to escape winter.
-North American monarchs in particular, can travel up to 3,000 miles and stay in California and Mexico.10
+North American monarchs in particular can travel up to 3,000 miles and stay in California and Mexico.10

 To help protect monarch butterflies and improve their chances of survival, you can plant milkweed in your garden or farm.
 You may use the Milkweed Seed Finder to locate seed suppliers in your area.
-If you opt for starter plants, make sure they are not pre-treated with pesticides.
+If you opt for starter plants, make sure they are not pretreated with pesticides.

-Small creatures rely on milkweed as well, such as the eponymous red milkweed beetle, which is known for its striking lipstick-red color, black spots and long antennae.11 Another example is the milkweed bug, which has orange and black markings.12 Certain aphids, ladybug beetles and ants also derive nutrients from milkweed.13
+Small creatures rely on milkweed as well, such as the eponymous red milkweed beetle, which is known for its striking lipstick-red color, black spots and long antennae.11 Another example is the swamp milkweed beetle, which has orange and black markings.12 Certain aphids, ladybug beetles and ants also derive nutrients from milkweed.13

-Humans have also benefitted greatly from milkweed throughout history.
+Humans have also benefited greatly from milkweed throughout history.
 Native Americans taught the first European settlers how to cook the plant properly to avoid becoming poisoned.
 The sap was applied topically to help remove warts, and the roots were chewed to help ease dysentery.
 Infusions of the roots and leaves were also made to help with coughs, fever and asthma.14

 Milkweed has shown surprising potential in the realm of textiles as well.
 It is known for its strong fiber, which was used to make bow strings, threads, fishing lines and belts.
 However, it was during World War II that milkweed shone the brightest.
-It was used as the filler in life vests and flight suits to help keep countless soldiers and sailors survive at sea.
+It was used as the filler in life vests and flight suits to help countless soldiers and sailors survive at sea.
 To make the flotation devices, hollow milkweed fibers were coated in wax, making them waterproof and buoyant.15

 Growing and Storing Milkweed in Your Home

 To begin growing milkweed, place seeds in a pot or a garden plot during the fall, just before a killing frost arrives.
 This allows the seeds to germinate naturally during the cold season, so they can begin to sprout when spring comes.
-Milkweed seeds need cool soil to germinate properly, and using the frost to your advantage is an economical method.17 After germination, the seedlings will start to appear within a few weeks.
+Milkweed seeds need cool soil to germinate properly, and using the frost to your advantage is an economical method.17

+A few weeks after germination, the seedlings will start to appear.
 Throughout this time, keep the soil damp to provide hydration.
 Be careful not to overwater the soil, as this can cause fungus to grow on the budding plants.
 Make sure that they are placed in an area with lots of sun as well.18

 Once the milkweeds have fully grown, you only have a small window of time to harvest high-quality seeds.
 Once the pods begin to break, harvest them right away and dry them in an open area for a day or two, then remove the silk-like material by hand.
-Store the seeds in an airtight container and place them in a dry location or the refrigerator.19 If you’re going to eat the pods, harvest them when they are less than two inches, then repeat the same drying process.20
+Store the seeds in an airtight container and place them in a dry location or the refrigerator.19 If you’re going to eat the pods, harvest them when they are less than 2 inches long, then repeat the same drying process.20

 Cooking With Milkweed: Sautéed Milkweed Pods